 The Individuals we love to hate often cover up enormous amounts of pain and loss.
 All of the bravadoes and buffoonery in the world cannot make our personal losses and heartaches go away–even if we are Donald Trump.

-Who am I to hold a grudge against those who have injured my pride, or who are opposed to what I believe?
+Who am I to hold a grudge against those who have injured my pride or are opposed to what I believe?

 My mission is not to try and coerce the world or anyone in it into seeing things my way.
-Rather, I am here to effect change though the subtlties of influence and compassion; to reflect the beauty of grace and to shine a light upon God’s goodness!
-He is the One who transforms and changes hearts?
+Rather, I am here to effect change though the subtleties of influence and compassion.
+I’m here to reflect the beauty of grace and to shine a light upon God’s goodness!
+He is the One who transforms and changes hearts!
 Like the sunflowers in the field, my face is turned toward the Son of righteousness for mercy and forgiveness.

 When we are in tune with what God values, our lives stand out in bold contrast to the dysfunctions of the world.
 We don’t have to tell people we’re different because it is written all over our lives.
 The challenge is that some may not believe we are real.
 Compassion scares those who are used to a steady diet of bigotry and hate.

-Our recent Presidential election was a crazy ride.
-Many are afraid of how the new administration will act and legislate.
-Even if we find ourselves at odds with some of Trump’s policies and agenda, we can lash out and resort to name-calling, or we can take the high road and stay focused on the issues without denigrating the person.
+In the United States the 2016 election cycle was a crazy ride.
+Since then a lot has happened that is troubling.
+If we find ourselves at odds with some of President Trump’s policies and agenda, we can lash out and resort to name-calling, or we can take the high road and stay focused on the issues without denigrating the person.
 Otherwise we become like those who are completely unprincipled.
-We may not win every argument or battle, yet in the end, if we have treated each one with dignity and respect (even when they don’t deserve it), we are richer for it!
+We may not win every argument or battle, yet in the end, if we treat each one with compassion, dignity and respect (even when we think it isn’t deserved), we are richer for it!